crystal-ruby/pages/_posts/2014-05-20-first-fibo.md

 I had ported the Kaleidescope llvm tutorial language to ruby-llvm last year, so thee were some ideas floating.

 The idea of basic blocks, as the smallest unit of code without branches was pretty clear.
 Using those as jump targets was also straight forward.
-But how to get fromthe AST to arm Intructions was not, and took some trying out.
+But how to get from the AST to arm Intructions was not, and took some trying out.

-In the end, or rather now, it is that AST layer that "compiles" itself into the Vm layer.
+In the end, or rather now, it is the AST layer that "compiles" itself into the Vm layer.
 The Vm layer then assembles itself into Instructions.

 General instructions are part of the Vm layer, but the code picks up derived classes and thus makes machine